rFronteddu/testbed-monitor/README.md

 EXPECTED_REPORT_PERIOD: "1"
 # What temperature should trigger a warning notification
 CRITICAL_TEMP: "200"
+# The port to post/get data to the API
+API_PORT: "4100"
 # MQTT subscription information
 MQTTBroker: ""
 MQTTTopic: ""